-Sobeys offers its customers a coast-to-coast loyalty reward program.
-The AIR MILES[®] reward program is currently offered at Sobeys (Atlantic, Ontario, West), Safeway (West), Thrifty Foods (West), IGA extra (Quebec), IGA (Quebec, West), Foodland (Atlantic, Ontario), Lawtons (Atlantic), Sobeys Liquor (West), Safeway Liquor (West), Thrifty Foods Liquor (West) and Needs (Atlantic), as well as through Voilà grocery home-delivery and curbside pickup services.
-This reward program provides Sobeys' customers with discounts, personalized offers and communications, the opportunity to participate in contests, and other loyalty rewards, while providing the Company with insight into customer buying habits as part of an overall customer relationship management strategy.
+Sobeys offers its customers a coast-to-coast loyalty reward program, available at all of its banners (with the exception of Farm Boy and Longo's).
+This newly adopted Scene+ reward program provides Sobeys' customers with various points earning opportunities, discounts, personalized offers and communications, the opportunity to participate in contests and other loyalty rewards, while providing the Company with insight into customer buying habits as part of an overall customer relationship management strategy.